Pseudoephedrine (pseudoephedrine hydrochloride – HCI – pseudoephedrine sulfate)

 - You are pregnant or breastfeeding.

-- You are currently taking a prescription monoamine oxidase inhibitor (MAOI) (found in certain drugs for depression, psychiatric or emotional conditions, and Parkinson’s disease), or if you stopped taking an MAOI less than two weeks ago.
+- You are currently taking a prescription monoamine oxidase inhibitor (MAOI) or if you stopped taking an MAOI less than two weeks ago.

 - You get nervous, dizzy, or are unable to sleep.